← Back

 Bounded propagationHealthyEvery bidirectional relationship carries explicit stop language

-Evaluation loop safetyHealthyIsolated diagnostic systems, section ownership, no circular triggers
+Evaluation loop safetyHealthyIsolated diagnostic systems, independent publishing, no circular triggers

 Reference documentation consistencyHealthyAll three reference documents stay mutually consistent